-Why The Fuck Do The Council Side With Rent Dodging DSS Criminals?
+Why Do The Council Side With Rent Dodging DSS Criminals?

 Why is it that when a DSS tenant falls into arrears, the local council ADVISE them to stay in the property until they are able to be legally evicted?
-A landlord cannot serve an eviction notice until a tenant is 2 months in arrears, and from my experience, the council are only too eager to point that out and consequently tell the tenants to sit tight until they have abused the entire 2 months and more.
+A landlord cannot serve an eviction notice on rent arrears grounds until a tenant is 2 months in arrears, and from my experience, the council are only too eager to point that out to the tenants, which only encourages them to sit tight until they have abused the entire 2 months and more.

 Whichever top-management piss-stain conjured up this formality needs to be peeled like an onion and tossed into a bowl of vinegar.
 Harsh?
 Nah.
 Why?
 Because…